Bigg Boss 12: Tentative Contestants List Out! Salman To Co-host The Show With Ex-Girlfriend Kaif?

 The List Also Includes...

-he other probable contestants include, comedian Siddharth Sagar and girlfriend Subuhi Joshi, Vibha Chibber and son Puru, television actresses Shafaq and Falaq Naaz and real life jodi, Debina Bonnerjee and Gurmeet Choudhary.
+The other probable contestants include, comedian Siddharth Sagar and girlfriend Subuhi Joshi, Vibha Chibber and son Puru, television actresses Shafaq and Falaq Naaz and real life jodi, Debina Bonnerjee and Gurmeet Choudhary.

 Salman & Katrina To Co-host Bigg Boss 12?